jema28/api-introduction/README.md

 ### Exercise: Use Open Movie Database API to fetch Harry Potter films and make a poster gallery.

-1. Make an API call to `http://omdbapi.com/<querystring>` in `poster-gallery/script.js`.
-Look at the [documentation](http://omdbapi.com/) to work out which url to use.
-You should expect an array of 10 objects with a title, year, imdbID, Type, and Poster property e.g.
+1. Make an API call to OMDb movies (in `poster-gallery/script.js`) to get all the information they have on Harry Potter.
+Read the [documentation](http://omdbapi.com/) to try and work out the url you need to use.
+You should expect an array of 10 objects with a Title, Year, imdbID, Type, and Poster property e.g.

 ```
 {